Abhinav-ranish/ASU-Autologin/README.md

 ```

 > **Note**
-> You will require a new Duo OTP every time you re-run.
+> You will require a new Duo OTP every time you re-run.  &nbsp;&middot;&nbsp;
-> All your credentials are saved in [asu_crendentials.yaml](https://github.com/Abhinav-ranish/ASU-Autologin/blob/main/asu_credentials.yaml)
+> All your credentials are saved in [asu_crendentials.yaml](https://github.com/Abhinav-ranish/ASU-Autologin/blob/main/asu_credentials.yaml)  &nbsp;&middot;&nbsp;
-> Your DUO OTP is saved in [duopush.txt](https://github.com/Abhinav-ranish/ASU-Autologin/blob/main/duopush.txt)
+> Your DUO OTP is saved in [duopush.txt](https://github.com/Abhinav-ranish/ASU-Autologin/blob/main/duopush.txt) &nbsp;&middot;&nbsp;

 ## For Enquiries @ aranish@asu.edu